dss-extensions/DSS-Python/README.md

 Questions?
 ==========
-If you have any question, feel free to open a ticket on GitHub, or contact directly me through email (pmeira at ieee.org) or [Twitter](https://twitter.com/PCMMeira).
+If you have any question, feel free to open a ticket on GitHub, or contact directly me through email (pmeira at ieee.org).
 Please allow me a few days to respond.

 Credits / Acknowlegement